clojerl/clojerl/README.md

     -------------------------
     clojure.core/inc
     ([x])
-      Returns a number one greater than num.
-Does not auto-promote longs, will throw on overflow.
-See also: inc' nil
+      Returns a number one greater than num.' nil
     clje.user=>